This Week In Race: A House That Flew Over The Ocean And A Man Who Didn't Get To Fly

 You could say that it's been a pretty turbulent week on the race beat.
 United Airlines is embroiled in controversy, a Texas federal judge struck down the state's voter ID law and the comedian Charlie Murphy has died.

 A video of a United customer violently being pulled out of his seat takes off: A Vietnamese-American man, David Dao, was violently pulled off a United flight on Sunday.
 Viral videos of his limp body being dragged down the aisle by officers — followed by more footage of him later running up and down the aisle, disoriented and insisting he needed to get home — sparked outrage on social media.
-Many Asian-Americans took to Twitter to express horror, and Weibo, a Chinese social media platform, lit up with fury: this doctor was targeted because he was Asian, many claimed.
+Many Asian-Americans took to Twitter to express horror, and Weibo, a Chinese social media platform, lit up with fury: This doctor was targeted because he was Asian, many claimed.
 Their outrage prompted some folks to point out that black people — specifically black men — have been the brunt of police violence too, and that they hoped Asian-Americans horrified by the United incident would now speak out against police violence against black men.

 RIP, Charlie: Charlie Murphy, a comedian and brother of Eddie Murphy, has died from leukemia at age 57.
-Murphy performed on The Chappelle Show and also had roles in TV shows like The Boondocks and Power.
+Murphy performed on Chappelle's Show and also had roles in TV shows like The Boondocks and Power.
 Some folks are noting that Murphy sent out a prescient tweet just a day before his death:

 One to Sleep On: Release the past to rest as deeply as possible.— Charlie Murphy (@charliemurphy) April 12, 2017